bronzehedwick/homebrew-alacritty/README.md

 $ brew tap yuu/alacritty
 ```

-To install the latest, potentially unstable, version of Neovim from git HEAD:
+To install the latest, potentially unstable, version of alacritty from git HEAD:
 ```
 $ brew install --HEAD alacritty
 ```